eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-verification-testing-n-validation.md

 Skill set for roles in VLSI post-silicon validation:
++ Experience in debugging/analyzing post-silicon HW/SW issues using ***Lauterbach Trace32 or OpenOCD debugger*** is required.Familiarity with pre-silicon environments such as Verification, Emulation and post-silicon Bring-Up is plus.
 + skill set:
 	- As a ML processor bring-up and validation engineer in our System Engineering team, you will have a unique opportunity to work at the intersection of machine learning and systems engineering: performing combined tuning of model + system parameters, studying sparsity and data statistics vs. power/temperature; debugging performance and power bottlenecks for modern machine learning models.
 Additionally, the successful candidate will gain experience with state-of-the art ML processor architecture, embedded firmware development, FPGA and board design and debug.
 	- Development of post-silicon test and characterization/tuning plans